PistonDevelopers/blog.piston.rs/_posts/2016-09-19-what-is-happening-3.md

 A library for image processing.

-Features for contract, canny edge and other algorithms weere added.
+Features for contrast, canny edge and other algorithms weere added.

 [List of contributors (8)](https://github.com/PistonDevelopers/imageproc/graphs/contributors)